Arshadmd16/Amazon_prime/README.md

 # Business Insights and Revenue Impact

-## Key Features of the Amazon Prime Content Library:
 1. Content Distribution: By looking at what viewers like—movies or TV shows—Amazon Prime can make better decisions on what to create.
 This helps attract more subscribers and increase revenue.

 2. Rating Trends: Understanding common ratings lets Amazon know what audiences expect.
 Creating popular content boosts satisfaction and can lead to more subscriptions.